 DEPARTMENT OF FINANCE

-Different fields within Finance are: corporate finance, international finance, investments, financial risk management, banking, and asset management.
-Finance graduates can pursue careers in finance divisions of banks, investment companies, multinational corporations, government entities, notfor-profit organizations, and international institutions, such as the World Bank and IMF, to support major tactical and strategic financial decisions.
+Different fields within Finance are: Corporate Finance, International Finance, Investments, Financial Risk Management, Banking, and Asset Management.
+Students can specialize in any of the fields within Finance to focus on a career path.
+Finance graduates can choose career in the finance division of a Bank, Investment Company, Multinational Corporation, Government Entity, Not-for-Profit Organization, and International Institutions such as World Bank, IMF etc. to support major tactical and strategic financial decisions.
 Graduates in Finance can also become successful entrepreneurs (Private Equity, Investment Company, Financial Planner, etc.).
-Graduates from Finance can look forward to career titles that include loan officer, project manager, project planner, budgeting officer, investment specialists, investment advisor, bank manager, hedge fund manager, vice president, Chief Financial Officer (CFO) and Chief Executive Officer (CEO).
+Career titles in Finance run the spectrum from entry level positions to the top, from loan officer, project manager, project planner, budgeting officer, investment specialists, investment advisor, bank manager, hedge fund manager, vice president, to chief financial officer (CFO) and chief executive officer (CEO).

 Bachelor of Business Administration in Finance

 Upon completion of the AUK major in Finance, the student will be able to:

 - Understand and apply the Time Value of Money

 - Evaluate Financial Securities such as stock and bond prices